 One of the most confoundingly difficult challenges we all face as trusts and estates attorneys is what to do if a client’s cognitively declining or otherwise impaired in a way that is clearly affecting his or her decision making.
 The two most common scenarios for how this dilemma plays out in real life are: (i) elderly estate planning clients slowly sliding into dementia, and (ii) cognitively impaired adults in contested guardianship proceedings.

 The core question in all of these cases is the same: am I my client’s advocate or guardian?
 In other words, do I act in what I believe to be in my client’s “best interests” (i.e., as his guardian), or do I act in furtherance of his “expressed interests” (i.e., as his advocate)?
-Unfortunately, the ethics rule we have in Florida for dealing with disabled clients, Florida Bar Rule 4-1.14 (which has since been amended, and was based on the prior version of ABA Model Rule 1.14, which has since been amended), isn’t much help.
-Under this rule, we’re told to do both?!
-Here’s the text of the Florida rule:
+Unfortunately, the ethics rule we had in Florida for dealing with disabled clients at the time of this case, Florida Bar Rule 4-1.14 (which has since been amended in very important ways), wasn’t much help.
+Under this version of the rule, we were told to do both?!
+Here’s the text of the old Florida rule:

 (a) Maintenance of Normal Relationship.
 When a client’s ability to make adequately considered decisions in connection with the representation is impaired, whether because of minority, mental disability, or for some other reason, the lawyer shall, as far as reasonably possible, maintain a normal client-lawyer relationship with the client.